pyepye/django-magiclink/README.md

 # How long a magic link is valid for before returning an error
 MAGICLINK_AUTH_TIMEOUT = 300  # In second - Default is 5 minutes

-# Email address are not case sensetive.
+# Email address is not case sensitive.
 If this setting is set to True all
 # emails addresses will be set to lowercase before any checks are run against it
 MAGICLINK_IGNORE_EMAIL_CASE = True